dvdvideo1234/TrackAssemblyTool/readme.md

 people asked me if I accept donations, here is [the link to my PayPal](https://www.paypal.me/DeyanVasilev).

 #### How can I install this?
-You can subscribe to it in the workshop [here][ref-workshop] or download the latest stable release from [here][ref-release].
+You can subscribe to it in the workshop [here][ref-workshop] or obtain a `*.zip` file [here][ref-zip-rel].
+You can also either clone this entire repository in your `../GarrysMod/garrysmod/addons` folder and the tool will appear in the menu.
-After downloading the release extracting it in `../GarrysMod/garrysmod/addons` and you are practically done.
+However I no longer bother with making [releases][ref-release] as they are outdated.

 #### Why did you consider making this thing ?
 I was always annoyed when building a railroad track in-game, spending a lot of time